-Infrastructure Support to Local Institutions rubber mats and office stationery.
-Additionally, constructing a wooden storeroom and renovating the primary school in Tunda underscore MPL's dedication to creating conducive learning environments for students.
-Recognizing the pivotal role of educators in shaping young minds, MPL has invested in capacity building e Training & Capacity Building Community Support MPL's Education Initiative extends beyond the confines of school premises, reaching out to the broader community.
+Infrastructure Support to Local Institutions MPL's commitment to improving educational infrastructure is exemplified by various initiatives, including the provision of essential resources such as rubber mats and office stationery.
+Additionally, constructing a wooden storeroom and renovating the primary school in Tunda underscore MPL's dedication to creating conducive learning environments for students. e Training & Capacity Building Recognizing the pivotal role of educators in shaping young minds, MPL has invested in capacity building measures by hiring Uttan Sahayak and Shikshan Sahayak for government primary schools.
+Moreover, the distribution of education kits further empowers teachers and students with the necessary tools for effective learning and skill development.
+Community Support MPL's Education Initiative extends beyond the confines of school premises, reaching out to the broader community.
 By arranging transportation for underprivileged students, MPL ensures access to education for all, irrespective of socio-economic barriers.
 Furthermore, initiatives such as women awareness programs contribute towards fostering a more inclusive and empowered society.